Ebonystreats/Ebonystreats-258ce/src/content/docs/reference/example.md

 # 🍰 Photo Gallery

-Here’s a taste of what we create at **Ebonys Treats and More**.
+Here’s a taste of what we create at **Jabby's treats and candied fruits**.
 All items are handmade with love!

 <div className="gallery">
   <img src="/images/cake1.jpg" alt="Custom Birthday Cake" />